intarchboard/workshop-aid/draft-iab-aid-workshop.md

 The Internet Architecture Board (IAB) regularly organizes workshops designed to consider long-term issues and strategies for the Internet, and to suggest future directions for the Internet architecture.
 This long-term planning function of the IAB is complementary to the ongoing engineering efforts performed by working groups of the Internet Engineering Task Force (IETF).

-The IETF as an international Standards Developing Organization hosts diverse data on the history, development, and current activities in the development and standardization of Internet protocols and its institutions.
-A large portion of this data is publicly available, yet this data is arguably underutilized as a tool to inform the work in the IETF and research on topics like Internet governance and trends in ICT standard-setting.
+The IETF, as an international Standards Developing Organization (SDO), hosts a diverse set of data including on the organization’s history, development, and current standardization activities, including of Internet protocols and its institutions.
+A large portion of this data is publicly available, yet it is underutilized as a tool to inform the work in the IETF proper or the broader research community focused on topics like Internet governance and trends in ICT standard-setting.

-The aim of this workshop was to analyze how IETF data currently is used, what insights can be drawn from that, and what questions that are worth pursuing remain unanswered.
-These questions could inform a research agenda for IETF data for collaborative work among interested parties, ranging from academia and civil society to industry and IETF leadership.
+The aim of this 2021 workshop was to analyze how IETF data currently is used, what insights can be drawn from that data, and what further knowledge puzzles does interrogating this data raise for future inquiry.

+These questions can inform a research agenda drawing from IETF data, that fosters further collaborative work among interested parties, ranging from academia and civil society to industry and IETF leadership.

 # Workshop Scope and Discussion